wadi-chemkhi/diffbot-java-client/README.md

 This method offers the possibility to call any available diffbot api using it's name.
 There two overloaded signatures of this method :

-1. `public Object callApi(String api,ResponseType responseType,String url) throws IOException`
+1.`public Object callApi(String api,ResponseType responseType,String url) throws IOException`
 This method returns a raw json manipulation Object that can be either json.org's JSONObject or Jackson's JsonNode ,if preferred.
 The choice can be made using the DiffbotClient.ResponseType enumeration : `public enum ResponseType{ Jackson, JSONObject }` Usage example :